-The new Iron Maiden album, The Book Of Souls, hit No.1 on the UK charts last week, almost a year after it was recorded – the delay due to singer Bruce Dickinson undergoing treatment for cancer.
+The latest Iron Maiden album, The Book Of Souls, instantly hit #1 in the UK albums chart (and over 20 other countries) upon its release in 2015.
+The album itself, however, was recorded a year previous but delayed due to vocalist Bruce Dickinson undergoing treatment for cancer.

-Marking the 40th anniversary of the band’s formation, The Book Of Souls is Maiden’s first double studio album, and includes the longest track they have ever recorded – Dickinson’s 18-minute song Empire Of The Clouds.
+Released on the band's 40th anniversary, The Book Of Souls is Maiden’s first and only double studio album, and includes the longest track they have ever recorded – Dickinson’s 18-minute epic Empire Of The Clouds.

 Making a double album, did it take you back to your teenage years in the 70s and the classic doubles of that era, such as Led Zeppelin’s Physical Graffiti and The Lamb Lies Down On Broadway by Genesis?

 Bruce: "Oh yes!
 The thing is, back then, in my group of friends, we used to go to each other’s houses and we’d all sit and listen to it, two of three of us.
 We’d play one side and go, ‘Wow, what did you think of that?’
 We’d talk about it, go down and have a cup of tea or something, and then go back in for round two."

 Dave: "It reminds me of when I was a teenager, buying Physical Graffiti.
 I love the whole feel of a double album, that warm 70s vibe."

 Ninety-two minutes of new Iron Maiden music is a lot to take in.

 Bruce: "It is (laughs).
 After all that, you need to lie down in a dark room."